SVRepair: Structured Visual Reasoning for Automated Program Repair: Introduction

-\blackcircle{3} To mitigate noise from redundant or irrelevant visual context, we further introduce a visual-artifact segmentation strategy that leverages the patch generated in the previous round to refine and segment the visual inputs for subsequent iterations.
+We propose {SVRepair}, a multimodal APR framework with structured visual representation. \blackcircle{1} As shown in Figure~\ref{fig:motivating-example}, SVRepair first fine-tunes a vision-language model, which we term Structured Visual Representation.
+SVR transforms visual artifacts into semantic scene graphs.
+This graph records GUI elements and their relations (e.g., hierarchy) in a normalized textual structure, reducing irrelevant context for subsequent LLM processing. \blackcircle{2} Taking the graph as input, SVRepair drives a coding agent, centered on coding LLMs, to perform bug localization and patch generation. \blackcircle{3} To mitigate noise from redundant or irrelevant visual context, we further introduce a visual-artifact segmentation strategy that leverages the patch generated in the previous round to refine and segment the visual inputs for subsequent iterations.
 The generated sub-artifact will be narrowed to a smaller bug-centered region, and in the next round, it will be fed to SVR to extract more related bug contexts.

-We conduct comprehensive experiments on diverse and widely used benchmarks, achieving state-of-the-art performance across all of them, which validates the effectiveness of our approach.
-In particular, SVRepair attains an accuracy of 36.47\% on SWE-Bench M, 38.02\% on MMCode, and 95.12\% on CodeVision.
-Overall, our primary contributions are summarized as follows:

-\begin{itemize} \item We introduce SVRepair, the multimodal APR framework with a structured visual representation.
-The fine-tuned vision-language model maps visual artifacts about coding issues to semantic scene graphs, bridging the gap between visual semantics and source codes. \item To handle complex visual artifacts and redundant visual contexts, we propose a visual segmentation technique to iteratively narrow the artifact into bug-centered regions, facilitating precise context generation and patch generation. \item SVRepair achieves state-of-the-art results across all evaluated benchmarks, reaching 36.47\% accuracy on SWE-Bench M, 38.02\% on MMCode, and 95.12\% on CodeVision, demonstrating its effectiveness for multimodal APR. \end{itemize}
+We conduct experiments on repository-level APR benchmarks and supplementary code-reasoning benchmarks to evaluate both repair effectiveness and the contribution of structured visual representation.
+Overall, our primary contributions are summarized as follows: \begin{itemize} \item We introduce SVRepair, a multimodal APR framework with structured visual representation.
+The fine-tuned vision-language model maps visual artifacts about coding issues to semantic scene graphs, bridging visual semantics and source code. \item To handle complex visual artifacts and redundant visual contexts, we propose a visual segmentation technique to iteratively narrow the artifact into bug-centered regions and improve context extraction for patch generation. \item On primary repository-level APR tasks, SVRepair resolves 186/517 SWE-Bench M instances (35.98\% over all instances; 36.47\% over submitted runs) and 4/19 OmniGIRL visual-subset instances (21.05\%).
+On supplementary code reasoning benchmarks, it achieves 38.02\% on MMCode and 95.73\% on CodeVision. \end{itemize}